Magnify-Cash/magnify-monorepo/README.md

 # Magnify Cash V1 Monorepo

 Welcome to Magnify Cash V1!
-This repository serves as the central hub for various subprojects that collectively constitute the Magnify Cash protocol.
-If you wish to learn more about the contracts, protocol design, and other related aspects, please navigate to the [`/contracts`](contracts/docs/README.md) directory.
+This repository is the central hub for the Magnify Cash protocol, an innovative system for NFT-collateralized lending and borrowing of ERC20 tokens.
+It utilizes a novel AMM-style architecture called "LAMM" (Lending Automated Market Maker) for its lending markets.

+The protocol aims to provide a simple yet powerful DeFi primitive where any NFT can be lent against any fungible token, with customizable lending parameters like duration, interest, and loan value.
+All core components like liquidity, credit, and debit positions are tokenized to foster composability and future development.

+A 2% loan origination fee is levied on all loans, distributed among a protocol insurance fund, NFT royalty payouts, and protocol revenue.

+For a deep dive into the smart contracts, protocol design, and specific mechanisms, please refer to the [contracts README](contracts/README.md).

-## Repo Structure
+## Repository Structure

-This monorepo utilizes [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) to manage dependencies across subprojects seamlessly.
-To get started, simply run `yarn install` from the root directory, and it will automatically handle all the dependencies for the subprojects.
+This monorepo uses [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) to manage dependencies across its subprojects.
+Run `yarn install` from the root directory to install all necessary dependencies.

-Currently, the monorepo comprises the following four subprojects:
+The monorepo includes the following key subprojects:

-1. **contracts**: This section contains the smart contracts that form the backbone of the Magnify Cash protocol.
-For in-depth details, please refer to the [`/contracts`](contracts/docs/README.md) directory.
+1.  **`contracts`**: Contains all the Solidity smart contracts that form the core of the Magnify Cash protocol.
+This includes:

-2. **subgraph**: Here, you can find the code responsible for managing the subgraph of the Magnify Cash protocol.
-(You may include additional context or purpose of the subgraph here.)

-3. **faucet**: The faucet subproject deals with setting up and managing the faucet service.
-(Feel free to elaborate further on the functionality of the faucet if needed.)

-4. **dapp**: The dapp subproject encompasses the decentralized application (dApp) for Magnify Cash.
-(Provide more information on the features and functionalities of the dApp as necessary.)
+    *   `MagnifyCashV1.sol`: The main protocol module.
+    *   `MagnifyCashERC721.sol`: An abstract ERC721 contract with built-in roles.
+    *   `MagnifyLendingKeysV1.sol`: The NFT representing ownership of lending desks.
+    *   `MagnifyObligationNotesV1.sol`: The NFT tokenizing a borrower's loan obligation.
+    Detailed documentation can be found in the [`contracts/README.md`](contracts/README.md).

+2.  **`subgraph`**: Implements [The Graph](https://thegraph.com/) protocol to index and query data from the Magnify Cash smart contracts.
+This provides an efficient way for the dApp and other services to access on-chain data.

+3.  **`faucet`**: A Vite and React-based web application that serves as a token faucet.
+It allows users to obtain test versions of ERC20 tokens and potentially NFTs for use on testnet environments while interacting with the Magnify Cash protocol.
+It utilizes `wagmi` and `ConnectKit` for blockchain interactions.

+4.  **`dapp-v1`**: The primary decentralized application (dApp) providing the user interface for interacting with the Magnify Cash protocol.
+Users can create lending desks, borrow, lend, and manage their positions through this interface.
+It is built using Vite, React, `wagmi`, and `ConnectKit`.

 ## Local Development Setup